Posted Wednesday, 30 July 2014 12:30

 State law requires that arrows be kept in a case while the arrows are in or on a vehicle.

-In addition to the safety tips, Cook provides tips on getting prepared for the season, safety items to remember while you're in the field, and information on how to track animals and care for game meat in the field.
+In addition to the safety tips, Smith provides advice on preparing for the season, safety items to remember while you're in the field, and information on how to track animals and care for game meat in the field.

-Cook also provides tips for reducing conflicts with homeowners and those who don't hunt:
+Smith also provides tips for reducing conflicts with landowners and those who don't hunt:

 Extended archery areas

-If you want to hunt the Wasatch Front, Ogden, Unitah Basin or Sanpete Valley extended archery areas, please remember the following:
+If you want to hunt the Wasatch Front, Ogden, Sanpete Valley or Uintah Basin extended archery areas, please remember the following: